Private Journeys

 Reach the Weddell Sea, search for Emperor penguins.

 It will be the decision of your experienced Expedition Leader, in conjunction with the ship’s captain, as to how much progress towards the Emperor penguin colony on Snow Hill can be made.
-Historically, conditions have only permitted access to the island less than 50% of the time.
+Historically, conditions have only permitted access to the island around 50% of the time.

-Should the ship make it to the Snow Island, the first two days will be spent at the Emperor penguin rookery itself, accessed by helicopter at a carefully pre-arranged landing place a 45min walk from the colony.
+Should the ship make it to the Snow Hill Island, the first two days will be spent at the emperor penguin rookery itself, accessed by helicopter at a carefully pre-arranged landing site, a 45 minute walk from the colony.
 This is a remarkable opportunity to be within a few metres of these stately creatures.
 (The visit and its duration are governed by the ice and weather conditions and may have to be curtailed or cancelled at any time).

-On previous expeditions individual Emperors at least have always been located.
+On previous expeditions, individual emperors have often been located.

 OCEANWIDE EXPEDITIONS ©